 Developing your own opinion on this matter is a lot of fun, and this page provides fuel for that investigation.
 Where will you draw your lines?
 Is an ancient dance art that may have emphasized torso isolation and solo dancing enought to call it belly dance, or do you need some further combination of movement, rhythm and intent?

-Don't settle for a second-and-third-generation rehash of a original source document.
-My son cites the difference between dead reckoning and celestial navigation as a parallel.
+Don't settle for a second-and-third-generation rehash of a original source document; consult the document links on this page.
 Dead reckoning builds on the results of the previous reckoning, so the errors in each reckoning are passed to the next one.
 Celestial navigation is not estimated; it is absolute.
 It gets one back home.

 - 3100 BC

 - Narmer unifies Upper and Lower Egypt.
 The beginning of the Pharaonic Dynasties.

 - Egyptians use astronomical patterns to anticipate the annual Nile flood.